droxey/makeapiswith.us/README.md

     fetch('/apis/tags/:tag').then(// do something ... )

 This endpoint allows you to filter the APIs being returned.
 The API resource contains Tags to help categorize what the given API does.
 Just insert a tag in the route parameter and you will be returned relevant APIs.

+    fetch('/users/:userId/apis').then(//do something ... )

+This endpoint will return all APIs from a given user.
+The userId is passed in as a route parameter.

 ### Posting Your Own APIs:
 If you are an authenitcated user and logged in with Github you will be able to upload your own APIs simply by making a **POST** request to: